LapTQ/hello-cpp/summaries/do-and-dont.md

     ```

-## Class definitions and header files
+## Program-defined types and header files

+* ✅ A program-defined type used in multiple code files should be defined in a header file with the same name as the program-defined type and then `#included` into each code file as needed.
 * ✅ For non-template classes:
     * put your class definitions in a header file with the same name as the class, and
     * define non-trivial member functions outside of the class and in a .cpp file with the same name as the class, and